JyothiNandhan/My-Online-Food-Delivery/README.md

 # My-Online-Food-Delivery
-<h4>This project contains a websit which is related to online food delivery</h4>
+<h4>This project contains a website which is related to online food delivery</h4>